settlemint/docs/content/docs/blockchain-guides/hyperledger-besu/connect-to-a-node.md

 ### JSON-WS

 To make RPC requests over WebSockets, you can use wscat, which is by definition a Node.js based command-line tool.
-First you will need to connect to your node’s WebSocket server using wscat, as follows: `"wscat -c ws://<JSON-RPC-ws-endpoint:port>"` .
+First you will need to connect to your node's WebSocket server using wscat, as follows: `"wscat -c ws://<JSON-RPC-ws-endpoint:port>"` .
 All the credentials are provided in the **Connect** tab on the **Node detail page** in the **Blockchain nodes** section of your application.
 After you have established a connection, the terminal should display a ">" prompt.
 You will then be able to send individual requests as a JSON data package, as above, for instance:

 ```json
 {